Martin Kemp has said a second series of Let It Shine could be in the works for next year.

 They beat Drive and Nightfall in the final and are currently in rehearsals for the show, which will open in Manchester in September.

-Speaking this weekend, Let It Shine judge Martin Kemp told the Daily Mirror: "We’ve talked about [a second series] and we’ve got some ideas.
+Speaking this weekend, Let It Shine judge Martin Kemp told the Daily Mirror: "We’ve talked about and we’ve got some ideas.
 I’d love to do it again because it was so much fun."

 However he ruled out a series dedicated to his band Spandau Ballet.